criblio/appscope/README.md

 This will cause the bash shell to be executed with the AppScope library.
 All subsequent command executed from the shell will emit detailed data describing the behavior of the application.

 ## Dynamic Loader
 The dynamic loader is run by the kernel when an executable is started.
 The loader determines which executable to load, resolves dependencies, allocates memory, loads code, performs all required link operations and starts the application.
-When resolving dependencies the loader can be configured to load a specific library in addition to the library dependcencies associated with the executable.
+When resolving dependencies the loader can be configured to load a specific library in addition to the library dependencies associated with the executable.
 Loading of an additional library is configured by setting the environment variable LD_PRELOAD.

 Examples:
 ```bash